The House That Johnny Built

 “When this thing started it was the most nervous time in my life,” John Sharp said upon completion of the project.
 “Folks didn’t think we could fill up a 102,000-seat stadium.

 “We sold all 102,000 tickets (for the 2015 season) in 18 minutes.”

-Those amenities included a nearly 30,000-square-foot Hall of Champions event and meeting space.
+Amenities in the new west-side stadium deck included a nearly 30,000-square-foot Hall of Champions event and meeting space.
 In addition, the plan created a three-story Founders Club, a Legacy Club featuring an 11,000-square-foot lounge and nearly 1,500 premium stadium seats.
-A new press box and canopies over both the east- and west-side grandstands were also built.
+A new press box came along with the west-side renovations.

-Their acoustical design amplifies and directs crowd noise toward the stadium’s playing field, giving the Aggies one of the most definitive home-field advantages in college football.
+Those canopies are critical beyond their ability to offer a shady respite on autumn afternoons.
+The acoustical properties of the canopies amplify crowd noise and direct it toward the playing field.
+That gives the Aggies one of the most definitive home-field advantages in college football.

 The new Kyle Field was unveiled with Texas A&M’s 2015 season opener against Ball State on Saturday, September 12.
 A standing-room only crowd of 104,213 saw the Aggies win 56-23.

 A&M jumped out to a 49-3 first-half lead over the Cardinals that day.
 The Aggies’ starting quarterback, Kyle Allen, threw three scoring passes before intermission.
 In the runaway, Allen was replaced late in the second quarter by true-freshman Kyler Murray, son of Kevin Murray, a standout quarterback for Texas A&M in the mid-1980s.
 Kyler tossed his first touchdown pass as an Aggie in the second half against Ball State, the Aggies’ only second-half score of the game.